Bağaça

-Bağaça is a kind of donut which has an importance for Antalya Bazaar Cuisine and the Ramadan tradition.
+Bağaça is a unique, traditional pastry exclusive to the Antalya region, deeply associated with the holy month of Ramadan.
+While it might look like a large, flat bun or a dense, sweet cake, its texture and flavor profile are entirely in a league of their own.

-A person who cooks this donut is called a “Bağaçacı” in Turkish.
+A person who cooks this cake is called a “Bağaçacı” in Turkish.
 The art of making Bağaça is a traditional profession, with knowledge passed from master to apprentice, from generation to generation.

-The ingredients in Bağaça are flour, butter, sugar, tahini, sesame seeds, pine, rosin, chickpea yeast, and cinnamon.
-Due to the use of chickpea yeast, it is said that Bağaça is not harmful to the stomach.

-Traditionally, Antolian people eat Bağaça during Ramadan, but this local delicacy is increasingl becoming popular with tourists.
+The ingredients in Bağaça are flour, butter, sugar, tahini, sesame seeds, mastic, chickpea yeast, and cinnamon.
+Chickpea yeast is the ultimate secret behind Bağaça.
+This special, naturally fermented yeast is what makes the pastry incredibly soft, fluffy, and very easy on the digestive system.
+Pine mastic and cinnamon are responsible for the famous, mouth-watering aroma that fills the bakery streets as the Bağaça comes out of the wood-fired oven.
+Tahini and butter give the dough its rich, dense flavor, high nutritional value, and its remarkable ability to keep you full for hours.
+Bağaça is also generously topped with sesame seeds and peanuts (or sometimes almonds/walnuts) to add a roasted crunch.

 Preparation: Broken soaked chickpeas left to stand for a half day in a bowl.
 When the yeast is ready; yeast, water and flour get mixed.
-Then added into enough amount tahini, butter, rosin, cinnamon and sugar to the dough.
+Then added into enough amount tahini, butter, mastic, cinnamon and sugar to the dough.
 After the dough rested for a while divided into pieces and weighted.
 Pieces shaped as circles with hand on a marble countertops then placed in a tray which called as pan with wax paper.
 Bağaças get raised with butter again and decorated with peanuts, almonds and sesames.
 Cooked for 10 in the brick oven which preheated with wood fire then left to rest.
 After cooling Bağaças ready to packed and sold.